dunatron/TheTrader/README.md

   - It has a prop called `Component` which will render the current page we are on as its component. _(the name of the route is the page that will be rendered from the pages folder)_
   - This Component prop is wrapped in a `Page` component from the `components` folder and is where most of our theming wil take place
 - Page.js _(components/Page.js)_ - Is where we can do our theming and wraps every page:
-  - contains the Header.js Component as we want to include it on every page
+  - contains the Header.js component as we want to include it on every page
+  - contains our `Meta.js` component to include all of the classic meta tags
   - uses the children prop to inherit and render the current page we are on.
 - Header.js _(components/Header.js)_ - Our standard Header to be included on every page:
   - contains our `Nav.js` component